UcarAhmetMete/Lab1-University/README.md

 The method returns a string with the information about the three students with the highest score.
 The students appear one per row (rows are terminated by a new-line character `'\n'`) and each one of them is formatted as: `"STUDENT_FIRSTNAME STUDENT_LASTNAME : SCORE"`.

+Hints:

-- :point_right: Assume that there are no ties.
+- &#9758; You can assume that there are no ties.

 ## R7.
 Logger

-Add logging of operations performed through the `University` facade class.
-Such operations include:
+Add logging of the main operations performed through the `University` facade class.
+The operations that must be logged are:

 - enrolling a new student, with log message like `"New student enrolled: 10000, Mario Rossi"`
 - activating a new course, with log message like  `"New course activated: 11, Object Oriented Programming James Gosling"`
 - a student signing up for a course, with log message like `"Student 10004 signed up for course 11"`
 - a student taking an exam, with log message like `"Student 10001 took an exam in course 12 with grade 27"`

-Notes:
+Hints:

-- :point_right: to perform logging a logger object of class `java.util.logging.Logger` is available within class `University`;
+- &#9758; to perform logging a logger object of class `java.util.logging.Logger` is available within class [`University`](src/university/University.java);
-- :point_right: use the `info()` method of object logger to generate the logging messages;
+- &#9758; use the `info()` method of object logger to generate the logging messages;
-- :point_right:  please note that by default the messages will be printed to the console.
+- &#9758;  please note that by default the messages will be printed to the console.

 ---

-Version 1.0 - 2023-03-13
+Version 1.1 - 2024-03-16